Living Together – You could be at risk

 What can we do to help protect your position?

-Bonallack & Bishop have the largest specialist family law department in Salisbury, Andover and Amesbury with particular expertise dealing with issues surrounding cohabitation – involving family law, property matters, wills and tax issues.
+Bonallack & Bishop have particular expertise dealing with issues surrounding cohabitation – involving family law, property matters, wills and tax issues.

 If you are a home owner you need to carefully consider your position.
 Do not assume just because you pay the mortgage that the house is yours.
 If you split up and both your names are on the deeds do you wish the house to be sold and divided equally immediately?
 Equally, if your name is not on the deeds are you aware that if you split up or if your partner dies you could end up homeless?
 Using our specialist knowledge of property law we can help you.